 “What good will holding it properly do?” she asked.
 “I still don’t know how to use it.”

 “Look threatening, and it might make someone attacking you pause.
-Particularly if they’re the men who decided to attack you, instead of me—they’re likely to be the ones less confident in their ability to duel.
+If they’re the men who decided to attack you, instead of me, ten they’re likely to be the ones less confident in their ability to duel.
 A couple second pause could mean a lot, in a fight.”

 She nodded nervously, sliding the weapon back in its sheath.
 Then, she grabbed several lengths of rope.
 “Hold when thrown,” she said to the smaller one, then stuffed it into her pocket.